 Block on Trump's Asylum Ban Upheld by Supreme Court

-So how do you find a good lawyer and what do you need to know regarding your elder law case?
-Here are five common questions to start with:
+So how do you find a good lawyer, and what do you need to know regarding your older adult law case?
+Here are five common questions to start with.

-As our health begins to fade, we spend more time in the hospital, getting planned and emergency medical care.
+As our health begins to fade, we spend more time in the hospital, getting planned or emergency medical care.

-And what if your parents accrued some non-medical debt, like a mortgage, credit card debt, or unpaid education loans?
+What if your parents accrued some non-medical debt, like a mortgage, credit card debt, or unpaid education loans?
 Generally speaking, a deceased parent's debt is passed on to their estate, meaning you're not responsible for paying the debt, but it may be taken out of your inheritance.
 But it doesn't always work that way.

-Age discrimination doesn't just happen when employers refuse to hire someone they think is too old -- failure to promote or trust older employees with certain tasks, or prioritizing them for staff cuts can also be a form of discrimination.
+Age discrimination doesn't just happen when employers refuse to hire someone they think is too old.
+Failure to promote or trust older employees with certain tasks or prioritizing them for staff cuts can also be a form of discrimination.
 But how do you prove it in court?

 Meeting with a lawyer can help you understand your options and how to best protect your rights.
 Visit our attorney directory to find a lawyer near you who can help.